-Effective 14 March 2019, the certification exam becomes a three and a half-hour computer-delivered test consisting of 175 multiple-choice questions.
+Effective 14 March 2019, the certification exam became a three and a half-hour computer-delivered test consisting of 175 multiple-choice questions.

 The certification exam effective 14 March 2019 will assess your skills and knowledge in Assessment and Diagnosis (28% of the exam), Planning and Implementation (44% of the exam), and Evaluation (28% of the exam).

 The three domains consist of questions developed to identify and assess your knowledge and skills in direct patient care and nursing organizational systems, with secondary classification questions related to body systems, drug agents, and age group forming the knowledge base of questions as applicable.